 Edge Retention represents how long the blade will retain its sharpness when subject to periods of use.
 It’s what everyone talks about these days but unfortunately the measurement of edge retention lacks any defined set of standards and so much of the data is subjective.
 For me, edge retention is a combination of wear resistance and an edge that resists deformation.

 Unfortunately the “best knife steel” is not simply a case of maximizing each of the properties above….it’s a trade off.
 The biggest trade off is balancing strength or hardness with toughness.
 Some blades can be made to be exceptionally hard but will chip or crack if you drop them onto a hard surface.
 Conversely a blade can be extremely tough and able to bend but will struggle to hold it’s edge.
+Basically, the stuff that makes steel strong (high amount carbon/carbides) generally lowers the toughness.
 Also note that the term ‘stainless steel‘ is generally misleading as most all types of steel will show some kind of discoloration if left exposed to the elements for long enough.
 By knowing how you plan to use the knife you will generally be able to determine the best steel for your situation.

 Common Knife Steel Types